q-Learning in Continuous Time: Introduction

 We provide complete answers to all these questions.
 First, given a stochastic policy along with its (learned) value function, the corresponding q-function is characterized by the martingale condition of a certain stochastic process with respect to an enlarged filtration (information field) that includes both the original environmental noise and the action randomization.
 Alternatively, the value function and the q-function can be {\it jointly} determined by the martingality of the same process.
 These results suggest that the martingale perspective for PE and PG in \citet{jia2021policy,jia2021policypg} continues to work for q-learning.
 In particular, we devise several algorithms to learn these functions in the same way as the martingale conditions are employed to generate PE and PG algorithms in \citet{jia2021policy,jia2021policypg}.
 Interestingly, a temporal--difference (TD) learning algorithm designed from this perspective recovers and, hence, interprets a version of the well-known SARSA algorithm in the discrete-time Q-learning literature.
+Moreover, inspired by these continuous-time martingale characterizations, in Appendix A we present martingale conditions for Q-learning of {\it discrete-time} MDPs, which are new to our best knowledge.
+This demonstrates that the continuous-time RL study may offer new perspectives even in discrete time.
 Second, we prove that a Gibbs sampler with a properly scaled current q-function (independent of time discretization) as the exponent of its density function improves upon the current policy.
 This PI result translates into a policy-updating algorithm when the normalizing constant of the Gibbs measure can be explicitly computed.
-Otherwise, if the normalizing constant is unavailable, we prove a stronger PI theorem in terms of the Kullback--Leibler (KL) divergence, analogous to a result for discrete-time MDPs in \cite{haarnoja2018softconference}.
-One of the algorithms out of this theorem happens to recover a PG-based AC algorithm in \cite{jia2021policypg}.
+Otherwise, if the normalizing constant is unavailable, we prove a stronger PI theorem in terms of the Kullback--Leibler (KL) divergence, analogous to a result for discrete-time MDPs in \citet{haarnoja2018softconference}.
+One of the algorithms out of this theorem happens to recover a PG-based AC algorithm in \citet{jia2021policypg}.
 Finally, we prove that the aforementioned martingale conditions hold for both the on-policy and off-policy settings.
 More precisely, the value function and the q-function associated with a given {\it target} policy can be learned based on a dataset generated by either the target policy itself or an arbitrary {\it behavior} policy.
 So, q-learning indeed works off-policy as well.

 The rest of the paper is organized as follows.
 In Section \ref{sec:setup} we review \citet{wang2020reinforcement}'s entropy-regularized, exploratory formulation for RL in continuous time and space, and present some useful preliminary results.
 In Section \ref{sec:foundation}, we establish the q-learning theory, including the motivation and definition of the q-function and its on-/off-policy martingale characterizations. q-learning algorithms are developed, depending on whether or not the normalizing constant of the Gibbs measure is available, in Section \ref{subsec:qv learn} and Section \ref{sec:noncomputable}, respectively.
 Extension to ergodic tasks is presented in Section \ref{sec:extension}.
 In Section \ref{sec:applications}, we illustrate the proposed algorithms and compare them with PG-based algorithms and time-discretized, conventional Q-learning algorithms on two specific examples with simulated data.\footnote{The code to reproduce our simulation studies is publicly available at \url{https://www.dropbox.com/sh/34cgnupnuaix15l/AAAj2yQYfNCOtPUc1_7VhbkIa?dl=0}. } Finally, Section \ref{sec:conclusion} concludes.
 The Appendix contains various supplementary materials and proofs of statements in the main text.